NeuroFEM: Roadmap for AI-Assisted Optimal Geometry

 The Architecture: Foundation Model + Physics Router

-NeuroFEM is built around a mechanical engineering foundation model — a large neural network trained from scratch on mechanical physics.
-Unlike general-purpose AI models that learn from internet text or images, this model learns from physics: stress distributions, displacement fields, vibration modes, thermal gradients, and contact pressures.
+NeuroFEM is planned around a mechanical engineering foundation model — a neural network trained from physics data rather than internet text or images.
+The target training signal is mechanical behavior: stress distributions, displacement fields, vibration modes, thermal gradients, and contact pressures.

 Critically, NeuroFEM operates through NeuroCAD’s PhysicsExpert router, not as a replacement for all simulation.
 The router maintains a registry of solver capabilities: